Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "You’re certain it’s him?"

 "His codes are correct.
 He wasn’t implanted the last time I saw him.
-I’m not *certain,* obviously I can’t be… but…"
+I’m not *certain,* obviously I can’t be... but..."

 He gestured some files from his personal tablet to the holographic emitter above the ancient wooden table.
 "He calls this The Ring.
-It’s a Hunter megastructure, and he’s stuck on it… with some Humans."
+It’s a Hunter megastructure, and he’s stuck on it... with some Humans."

 There was a susurrus around the table.
 Daar silenced it with a tap of his huge claws on the ancient wood.

 "...Our friends at AEC forwarded somethin’ earlier today about some Humans maybe appearin’ in Hunter space," he recalled.

-"Yes…" Genshi was obviously speed-reading a document as he spoke.
+"Yes..."
+Genshi was obviously speed-reading a document as he spoke.
 "Apparently they stole a Hunter swarmship.
 Garaaf was able to scratch together a basic communicator out of some of its components."

 Daar duck-nodded slowly, and considered the hologram over the table.
 It was actually two holograms side-by-side, a fully pulled out overview of the planet, against which the structure was the mere suggestion of a hair just above its surface, and a pulled-in view of the structure in a little more detail.
 Neither view truly gave Fiin a sense of scale or proportion, but how could it?
 Anything on a planetary scale was just too big to really grasp.

 It didn’t take Daar long to think, though. "...This ring," he asked slowly.
 "Important?"

-"Uh… almost certainly vital, Great Father…" Genshi said.
+"Uh... almost certainly vital, Great Father..."
+Genshi said.
 Fiin had never seen his Whitecrest counterpart so off-balance, and that just wouldn’t do.
 Genshi needed to keep face in front of the other Champions.
 Maybe a little distraction was in order.

 He interjected himself into the conversation in the artfully artless way that both Daar and Tyal had trained him in.
 Brash and plain-spoken could be all kindsa subtle, used right.
 "Ain’t no reason to build anything that big," he said.
 "It’s *dumb.* That means it’s important."